oheil/NormalizeQuantiles.jl/README.md

 (performed on a low performance netbook)

+## Remarks on data with `NA`

 Currently there seems to be no general agreement on how to deal with `NA` during quantile normalization.
 Here we distribute the given number of `NA` randomly back into the sorted list of values for each column before calculating the mean of the rows.
 Therefore successive calls of normalizeQuantiles will give different results.
 On large datasets with small number of `NA` these difference should be marginal.

 You can avoid varying results by seeding the random generator using `srand(...)`.
 See following example for julia 0.3: